Skip to main content

 Application ABCI ordering

 One addition from IBC is the concept of HistoricalInfo which is stored in the Cosmos SDK x/staking module.
-The number of records stored by x/staking is controlled by the HistoricalEntries parameter which stores HistoricalInfo on a per height basis.
+The number of records stored by x/staking is controlled by the HistoricalEntries parameter which stores HistoricalInfo on a per-height basis.
 Each entry contains the historical information for the Header and ValidatorSet of this chain which is stored at each height during the BeginBlock call.
 The HistoricalInfo is required to introspect a blockchain's prior state at a given height in order to verify the light client ConsensusState during the connection handshake.

 app.go